Unite Foundation Scholarship Scheme

 - a Care Leaver and have a letter confirming your status from your local authority; or

-- estranged from both parents and are working with the University or the charity Stand Alone to confirm your status
+- estranged from both parents and working with the University or the charity Stand Alone to confirm your status

 In addition, you must also be: